 Finding Zuni Pueblo

 If you are in the Gallup or Albuquerque area, a visit to Zuni Pueblo may not be far for you.
 You can reach Zuni from I-40 by taking Route 602 south from Gallup, then turning west on Route 53.
-You can also take the scenic route from I-40 and Route 53 near Grants, passing the El Malpais National Monument (with interesting volcanic flow) and by El Morro National Monument.
+You can also take the scenic route from I-40 and Route 53 near Grants, passing the El Malpais National Monument (with the interesting volcanic flow) and by El Morro National Monument.
 El Morro is an imposing sandstone cliff.
-Spanish and American travelers rested and carved their signatures, dates and messages for hundreds of years.
+Spanish and American travelers rested and carved their signatures, dates, and messages for hundreds of years.
 El Morro National Monument protects more than 2,000 inscriptions and petroglyphs, as well as Ancestral Puebloan ruins.

 At Zuni Pueblo

 When you get to Zuni, be sure and stop by the visitors center before starting your visit to Zuni Pueblo to get orientation and current information.

 The staff there can give you photography permits, if needed, and share with you key places to visit.

 The following tips may help you understand the difference between visiting Zuni and visiting other tourist attractions.